hcomet/CheapoDC/CheapoDC/README.md

    <u>**NOTE:**</u> Make sure to reset this to **"Disabled"** once you are done with the upgrade or the LittleFS partition will be erased with each
    firmware upload and you will need to upload your sketch data every time.
    * Make sure to have selected the *Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)* partition scheme.
 3. Upload the files in the CheapoDC/data folder using the Sketch data uploading tool.
-Make sure to use an upload tool for the LittlFS filesystem.
+Make sure to use an upload tool for the LittleFS filesystem.
 4. Your upgrade should now be complete.

 ### OTA Upgrade using the Web UI Firmware Update